numirias/paxmod/README.md

 You can change some settings at `about:addons` > *Extensions* > *Paxmod* > *Preferences*.

 If you want Paxmod to look the same as in the examples here, you need the [Terminus font](http://terminus-font.sourceforge.net/).
-I chose a bitmap font since font rendering in small sizes on dark backgrounds tends to look blurry - and Terminus just is a great font.
+I chose a bitmap font since font rendering in small sizes on dark backgrounds tends to look blurry.
+But you can set any font you like.

 Also, you may want to remove clutter from the toolbar to get a cleaner UI.
-Open the burger menu, click *Customize* and drag away unneeded items (in particular, remove the invisible placeholders to get rid of the empty space).
+Open the burger menu (☰), click *Customize* and drag away unneeded items (in particular, remove the invisible placeholders to get rid of the empty space).
 I prefer to keep only the navigation arrows and the download button.

-It's also recommended to disable UI animations for less jiggly tab movement.
+I'd also recommend you disable UI animations for less jiggly tab movement.
 (Go to `about:config` and set `toolkit.cosmeticAnimations.enabled` to `false`.)

 ## FAQ

 ### Why can't I install Paxmod as a verified extension through Mozilla?

-Mozilla is dropping support for legacy extensions, so all new extensions need to comply with the [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) standard.
-But Paxmod needs to be able to modify the browser UI, a feature for which there is no existing WebExtension API, and probably never will be.
-Therefore, Paxmod is relying on an experimental API that you have to install as a separate add-on.
+Mozilla has dropped support for legacy extensions, so all new extensions need to comply with the [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) standard.
+However, Paxmod needs to be able to modify the browser UI, a feature for which there is no existing WebExtension API, and probably never will be.
+Therefore, Paxmod relies on an "experimental API" that you have to install as a separate add-on.
 Unfortunately, due to this extra dependency, Mozilla won't sign the extension anymore and therefore it can't be distributed over the official channels.

 ### How are tab colors calculated?